The Who, What, Why, Where, When, And How Of Things

 The accuracy of much of Morris’s observations and conclusions about cities have been verified by past events, are being verified by present events and will be verified by future events.
 Reread the above quotes from his book to refresh his assessment.
 The cities have many advantages but also many disadvantages.
 They are more vulnerable to disruption.
 While rural areas are dispersed they also have more self-sufficiency.
 One very important attribute is they grow food in quantity.
 There is often wood for heating and cooking.
 There are also many, granted not as many as the urban areas, factories and shops that produce many basic necessary items.
 During war time major cities usually contain factories producing war materials which an enemy wants to destroy so they would be targets making them vulnerable.
 Cities also represent large numbers of people that are stressed out and far more easily disrupted and manipulated because of that stress.
 The rate of suicide is greater in urban areas than rural areas.(It is also greater in men than women but with the growing pressures of equality their suicide rate is catching up).
 In any disruption the chaos of large numbers of people always create havoc and danger.
 They also are dependent on city water whereas the vast majority of rural areas are serviced with wells.
 You can do without food longer than without water.
 Rural residents are also more independent minded than city residents.
 In a collapse of any type rural residents would have the advantage that almost everyone knows almost everyone.
 Often in cities many are vaguely aware of who their closest neighbors are.
 I lived in an apartment building in a large city for two years and never knew my neighbors except a few and even then mostly by sight.
 There is also another severe drawback to living in the city which we will discuss later.

 We are in the worst crises Western civilization has faced since its beginning.
 Actually the worst crises in human history because the population and our technology has taken us up a dead end canyon with the problems on a planetary scale.
 In the past there were areas to flee to but now there are no areas safe from the disaster the planet is facing.
 In past disasters recovery was possible due to these areas, often remote, from the biggest danger humans face; the danger from our fellow human creatures.
 Today we not only have them to worry about we have planetary degradation and are, most of us anyway, dependent on a level of technology for survival we cannot provide for ourselves.
 You can never realize the accuracy of that statement until the power goes out for an extended period or food and gasoline supplies are interrupted.
+(Added: There are power outages in Texas due to unusual weather conditions bringing record snow, ice and record low temperatures.
+Millions were without power for days in below freezing temperatures.)
 The West, especially the United States, has become a polarized society with two incompatible positions.
 In prior American history the right was usually more prone to violence, tended to be less critical of censorship, often racially motivated, irrational and given to being directed by emotions rather than reason.
 The left was usually the more level-headed, pro free speech, educated, non-racist, rational and non-violent.
 In something as startling as a north/south magnetic pole shift would be the two political sides have shifted psychologies, philosophies and tactics.

 Humanity in the West is caught between two polarized views that are not compatible.
 As I stated before, more than once, I am an independent and detest both parties equally.
 At this point however the left is the biggest danger now.
 For that reason here I will pick on the left but to the right I say don’t get too comfortable as your day is coming.
 The system is going to collapse whichever party is in power as both have unrealistic or unsustainable positions.
 The reason the left is presently the greater danger is because they are promoting programs that have not worked, will not work and cost large sums of money.
 Their growing strength is coming from the fastest growing and least qualified to make complicated decisions.
 Those whose decisions are made by emotions rather than reason.
 I support some of their domestic social positions but differ on details and implementation.
 The way they are proposing their programs is done to purposely collapse the West.
 Most are merely being used but those behind the scenes are keenly aware of what they are doing.
 They are attempting to bring about a crises by what is known as the Cloward-Piven Strategy and Strategic Engineered Migration.
 Kelly M. Greenhill in Strategic Engineered Migration as a Weapon of War described it as